prshntsuyl/prep/topics/operating-systems.md

 - In order to prevent race conditions occurring, typically you would put a lock around the shared data to ensure that only one thread can access the data at a time.

 ## Sockets
+A socket is one endpoint of a two-way communication link between two programs running on the network.
 - Types of sockets:
-  - Datagram - Uses UPD for delivering packages.
-No guranty for order and delivery.
+  - Datagram - Uses [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) for delivering packets.
+No guaranty for order and delivery.
   - Stream - Order and delivery of packages guranteed.
-Usually uses TCP protocol.
+Typically uses (TCP)[https://en.wikipedia.org/wiki/Transmission_Control_Protocol] protocol or could also use [SCTP](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol) as well.
-  - Raw - no protocol specified on transport layer.
+  - Raw - No protocol specified on transport layer.
-  - Other - Unix Socket for example as one of IPC.
-- System calls
+- System calls:
-  - bind - assigns a name to an unnamed socket
+  - `bind` - Assigns a name to an unnamed socket
-  - connect - to establish a connection with a server
+  - `connect` - To establish a connection with a server
-  - accept - an actual connection from some client process is waited for by having the server execute the accept system call
+  - `accept` - An actual connection from some client process is waited for by having the server execute the accept system call
-  - send, sendto, recv and recvfrom - are similar to the standard read and write system calls
+  - `send, sendto, recv` and `recvfrom` - Are similar to the standard read and write system calls
-  - close - to close a socket.
+  - `close` - To close a socket.